google/souper/README.md

 $ make
 ```

-Compilation using Souper can be sped up by caching queries.
+Compilation using Souper can be speed up by caching queries.
 By default, Souper
 uses a non-persistent RAM-based cache.
 The -souper-external-cache flag causes
 Souper to cache its queries in a Redis database.
 For this to work, Redis >=
 1.2.0 must be installed on the machine where you are running Souper and a Redis